Tour starts on every single SUNDAY between March 28th to Oct 17th

 9. What type of vehicles do you use?

-- Buses for larger groups and minibuses for smaller ones.
-Vehicles are comfortable, modern and with air-conditioning.
+We use buses for larger groups and minibuses for smaller ones.
+Vehicles are comfortable, modern, and equipped with air conditioning.

-10. If there is a Wi-Fi on your buses?
+10. If there is Wi-Fi on your buses,?

-- There is a Wi-Fi on all our buses in Spain.
-But please keep in mind that sometimes during the transfers between the cities, Wi-Fi signal can be weak or intermitting, due to poor coverage from the main operators.
-Please do not expect to downoad or to steam movies during the transfers.
-In Morocco's buses there is no Wi-Fi.
+There is Wi-Fi on all our buses in Spain and Portugal.
+But please keep in mind that sometimes during the transfers between the cities, the Wi-Fi signal can be weak or intermitting due to poor coverage from the main operators.
+Please do not expect very high Internet speed (to download or stream movies during the transfers).

 11. Are meals included?

-- Buffet breakfasts with all the drinks are included every morning in all hotels our guests occupy during their tour.
+Buffet breakfasts with all the drinks are included every morning in all hotels our guests occupy during their tour.

-Lunches and dinners are included anywhere that's mentioned in the itinerary (sections ''Itinerary'' and ''Included in tour'').
-Normally dinners held in the hotel's restaurants, many times it will be buffet (''eat as much as you want''), and only drinks will be at an extra cost.
+Lunches and dinners are included anywhere that's mentioned in the itinerary (sections ''Itinerary'' and ''Included in Tour'').
+Normally, dinners are held in the hotel's restaurants, but many times they will be buffet (''eat as much as you want''), and only drinks will be at an extra cost.
 Also, sometimes lunches and dinners will be held in the restaurants.

-12. I am a vegetarian or allergic to certain products, any problem?
+12. If I am a vegetarian or allergic to certain products, is there any problem?

-- No problems at all.
-Inform the tour leader and he will assist you.
-On a side note, many dinners are of the buffet-type, so you can simply choose what you prefer.
-For those with allergies, if in doubt, please remind tour leader during mealtimes.
+No problems at all.
+Inform the tour leader, and he will assist you.
+On a side note, many dinners are buffet-type, so you can simply choose what you prefer.
+For those with allergies, if in doubt, please remind the tour leader during mealtimes.
 Alternatively, ask the restaurant staff about the content of the dishes.

-13. What time do you arrive to Madrid on the last day of travel?
+13. What time do you arrive in Madrid on your last day of travel?
 Can I book a flight on the same day, flying out of Spain?

-- Normally we return to Madrid between 17.00 and 19.00 on the last day of the excursion (depending on the specific tour).
-However, it is not recommended to book the flight out on the same evening/night, as traffic jams in Madrid or other possible events may delay your flight.
-Fell free to talk to us (before starting the tour!), and we'll organize your overnight stay in Madrid after the tour.
+Normally, we return to Madrid between 17.00 and 19.00 on the last day of the tour.
+However, it is not recommended to book the flight out on the same evening or night, as traffic jams in Madrid or other possible events may delay your arrival.
+Feel free to talk to us before starting the tour, and we'll organize your overnight stay in Madrid after the tour.

-14. I need a night in the hotel or transfer from/to the airport to be booked before or after the tour.
+14. I need a night in the hotel or a transfer from or to the airport to be booked before or after the tour.

-- Sure.
-Just let us know at the time you organize the whole trip.
+Sure.
+Just let us know at the time you organize it.

-15. Can I just show up for the trip without reservation and pay directly in the office, on the spot?
+15. Can I just show up for the trip without a reservation and pay directly in the office, on the spot?

-- Unfortunately, not.
+Unfortunately, not.
 The tour must be booked in advance, as we need to make all the arrangements beforehand.

 16. How long in advance should I book a trip?

-- If you book at least 2 weeks in advance, the trip is guaranteed, though we recommend booking even earlier, if possible, as in these cases we have wider range of hotels to accommodate the early reservations - better options.
+If you book at least 2 weeks in advance, the trip is guaranteed for you, though we recommend booking even earlier, if possible, as in these cases we have a wider range of hotels to accommodate the early reservations—better options.

 17. Can I customize one of the tours for myself?